 On leaving Banff he wrote thus to his brother:—

 "I spent eight days in Banff.
 O that proud place but the Lord has shaken it, and there has been a great movement among rich and poor, young and old.
-A young man came one night, as he himself confessed, ' to hear that fool Turner preach, and get a little sport l' On Sabbath night I had to point him to the Saviour, and he found peace.
+A young man came one night, as he himself confessed, ' to hear that fool Turner preach, and get a little sport' On Sabbath night I had to point him to the Saviour, and he found peace.
 Many scoffers have been brought to the Master's feet last week in Banff.
-The last night I was there, the church was not only filled of all classes, but the crowd extended across the street.
+The last night I was there, the church was not only filled with all classes, but the crowd extended across the street.
 Truly we can say, ' The Lord bath done marvellous things, His right hand and His holy arm hath gotten Him the victory.'
-On Sabbath forenoon I preached in our own chapel, in the afternoon in the Free Church, Macduff ; and in the evening in the U.P.
+On Sabbath forenoon, I preached in our own chapel, in the afternoon in the Free Church, Macduff; and in the evening in the U.P.
 Church of Banff.

 From 'James Turner,' by E McHardie.